-We’ve now updated this article to be relevant for the current website.
-Check out our latest page for the most recent tips on how to land your first client on PeoplePerHour here.
+We’ve now updated this article, please check out our latest article on Landing your first client at PeoplePerHour here.

 Congratulations on registering with PeoplePerHour and joining the community of people taking part in the new cool gig economy!
 But joining is not enough; now you need to get your first client.
 PPH provides an infrastructure but getting a customer is your job, so you have to be proactive.

 Start by filling it in.
 List your qualifications and experience but don’t over-egg it.
 Upload a picture because customers like to see a face behind a CV.
 But you better keep the image simple, passport-style – a picture of you in Ibiza waving a pint doesn’t inspire confidence in your business qualities.